j2labs/brubeck/docs/DESIGN.md

 This decoupling of the webserver from the request handling allows for interesting web service topologies.
 It also allows for easy scaling, since you can simply connect a new handler to existing Mongrel2 instances and immediately become part of the handler pool.

 Similarly, if a handler dies, it is removed from the pool immediately.
-Contrast this vs nginx likely waiting 10 seconds before it notices the host is down.
+Contrast this with nginx likely waiting 10 seconds before it notices the upstream host is down.

 * [Mongrel2](http://mongrel2.org)
 * [ZeroMQ guide](http://zguide.zeromq.org/)